MicrosoftDocs/memdocs/sccm/mdm/deploy-use/change-mdm-authority.md

 ## Next steps
 After the change in MDM authority is complete, review the following steps:
-- When the Intune service detects that a tenant’s MDM authority has changed, it sends out a notification message to all the enrolled devices to check in and synchronize with the service (this is outside of the regularly scheduled check in).
+- When the Intune service detects that a tenant’s MDM authority has changed, it sends out a notification message to all the enrolled devices to check in and synchronize with the service (this is outside of the regularly scheduled check-in).
 Therefore, after the MDM authority for the tenant has been changed from hybrid to Intune standalone, all the devices that are powered on and online will connect with the service, receive the new MDM authority, and be managed by Intune standalone going forward.
 There will be no interruption to the management and protection of these devices.
 - Devices that are either powered off or offline during (or shortly after) the change in MDM authority connect to and synchronize with the service under the new MDM authority when they are powered on and online.
-- Users can quickly change to the new MDM authority by manually starting a check in from the device to the service.
+- Users can quickly change to the new MDM authority by manually starting a check-in from the device to the service.
 Users can easily do this by using the Company Portal app and initiating a device compliance check.
 - To validate that things are working correctly after devices have checked-in and synchronized with the service after the change in MDM authority, look for the devices in the [Azure portal](https://portal.azure.com).
 The devices that were previously managed by Configuration Manager (hybrid) will now be displayed as managed devices in Intune.
 - There is an interim period when a device is offline during the change in MDM authority and when that device checks in to the service.
-To help ensure that the device remains protected and functional during this interim period, the following will remain on the device for up to seven days (or until the device connects with the new MDM authority and receives new settings that will overwrite the existing ones):
+To help ensure that the device remains protected and functional during this interim period, the following remains on the device for up to seven days (or until the device connects with the new MDM authority and receives new settings that overwrite the existing ones):
     - E-mail profile
     - VPN profile
     - Cert profile